 - North Star Collective Faculty Fellowship, a semester-long fellowship that promotes healing and repair by providing a nourishing community of care, mentorship and professional development for early career BIPOC faculty in New England.

 The Fellowship is created by BIPOC faculty for BIPOC faculty to support their professional development.
 It is focused specifically on supporting fellows’ writing and publishing endeavors and overall wellbeing, which are both essential to advancement, tenure and promotion.
-The Fellowship will provide a support network for BIPOC faculty to help navigate the challenges they face in their academic careers, to promote wellness and healthy work-life balances, and to foster a community of care for Fellows’ holistic growth.
+The Fellowship provides a support network for BIPOC faculty to help navigate the challenges they face in their academic careers, to promote wellness and healthy work-life balances, and to foster a community of care for Fellows’ holistic growth.
 The Fellowship is unique in its focus on racial trauma healing.